Where do I start with my camera? This was the first question I asked myself when I took the shiny new DSLR out of its box.

-- Learn the right way to support your camera (see the video)
+- Learn the right way to support your camera (see the video below)

 - Hear and feel a real shutter click.
 OK not essential but very satisfying

-I had to make a start.
-I couldn’t avoid using my camera properly forever.
-The cats were getting tired of being smartphone movie stars, they wanted portraits.
-I had to do some research and get busy taking pictures.
+My cats were getting tired of being smartphone movie stars, they wanted proper portraits, so I had to do some research and get busy taking pictures.